chilipadiboy/first-report/tool_assessment.md

 1. It's easy to [connect and perform operations on a MySQL database](https://dev.to/sambenskin/howto-integrate-a-mysql-database-into-your-java-spring-boot-graphql-service-26c).
 1. Most of us are familiar with Java, and Spring works on Java platform.

+Node.js is an alternative to Spring Boot.
+While Node.js has perks such as being easier to set up, we chose Spring Boot as:
+1. Not many of us are familiar with JavaScript.
+1. Both Java & Spring are more mature than JavaScript & Node.js.
+Therefore, there's many more high quality third-party libraries available in Java, such as the k-anonymity library (see below).
+1. Spring works better than Node.js on relational databases (MySQL is a relational database).
+1. IDE support for Spring is better than that of Node.js.
+Since we aren't familiar with both Spring and Node.js, having stronger IDE support is definitely helpful in speeding up our development.

+## Front-end Technology

+As discussed above, the client-side code will largely only concern itself with the View / UI.
+Since UI isn't an important aspect of this project, there's no need for us to use frameworks such as Bootstrap for front-end development.
+We will simply code in HTML, CSS and JavaScript.

 ## Anonymising Data

 [Anonymising](http://kau.diva-portal.org/smash/get/diva2:1043735/FULLTEXT01.pdf) data makes it impossible to: